nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. In the method, `LogicManager` calls on the `parseCommand` method of `StoreMandoParser` to parse the user input.
 3. The `StoreMandoParser` parses the user input and identifies it as an `AddCommand` and instantiates `AddCommandParser`.
 4. `StoreMandoParser` then invokes the `parse` method of `AddCommandParser` to further parse the arguments provided.
-In the `parse` method, the `AddCommandParser` ensures that the input is of the correct format and identifies the input for item name, quantity, location, expiry date and tag(s).
+In the `parse` method, the `AddCommandParser` ensures that the input is of the correct format and identifies the input for the item name, quantity, location, expiry date and tag(s).
 5. If all the arguments of the `add` command are valid, The `AddCommandParser` creates a new `Item` object, and instantiates a new `AddCommand` object that contains the `Item` object.
 This `AddCommand` object will be